Charities regulator flags focus on fraud

 The crackdown follows several instances of charity fraud to hit the headlines recently, including:

-• a guilty verdict (now subject to an appeal) in the case of South Australian MP Troy Bell who had been accused of stealing more than $436,000 from an educational NFP to fund property investments and pay off debts
+• a guilty verdict (now subject to an appeal) in the case of South Australian MP Troy Bell, who was accused of stealing more than $436,000 from an educational NFP to fund property investments and pay off debts

 Concerns reported to the ACNC are assessed to determine their significance and whether they fall within the regulator's jurisdiction.